Skip to content

 • medical aids and appliances.

-If you are not eligible for healthcare support or eligible for only partial support from the Department of Veterans Affairs, you can rely on the public health system (Medicare).
-This is cost effective but means you have less choice about the healthcare you receive and have to pay out of your own pocket for treatments not covered by Medicare
+If you are not eligible for healthcare support (full or partial) from the Department of Veterans Affairs, you can rely on the public health system (Medicare).
+This is cost-effective but means you have less choice about the healthcare you receive and have to pay out of your own pocket for treatments not covered by Medicare.

 • choose your doctor or specialist